 I prefer to serve this as a meatless main dish with salad and a simple baguette.
-This is also perfect as a side dish with juicy grilled steaks or roasted chicken pieces.
+It’s also perfect as a side dish with juicy grilled steaks, roasted chicken pieces, and chicken marsala.

 I sprinkle some cheese and parsley on top for some added richness.
 I am currently using a shaved Parmesan, Romano, Asiago mix from my local market cheese section, but shredded or grated Parmesan also work just fine, that’s all I had used until recently.

 Cherry tomato halves will bring some color to the dish, and add just a touch of tomato for those who just don’t get that spaghetti can be eaten without tomatoes.